 What is a simplified trial?

-At the courthouse in Richmond, all claims up to $5,000 – except financial debt claims under Rule 9.2 and personal injury claims – go to a simplified trial.
+At Robson Square and Richmond courthouses all claims from $5,001 to $10,000 – except financial debt claims under Rule 9.2 and personal injury claims – go to a simplified trial.

 Who decides the case and how long does it take?

 A justice of the peace (an experienced lawyer), who can also be called an adjudicator, will hear your case in a one-hour simplified trial.
 In most cases, you can expect the adjudicator to deliver his or her decision at the end of the trial.
 If you do not get a decision right away, the adjudicator has 30 days from the end of the trial to deliver one.

 What happens at a simplified trial?

 At the beginning of the simplified trial, the adjudicator will ask you to take an oath or affirm that you will tell the truth.
 You or your lawyer will be asked to state the facts related to the claim, file any documents on which you rely, and respond to the other party.
 The adjudicator may ask you questions, ask you to swear to the truth of your trial statement, permit witnesses, and allow you or your lawyer to ask the other party questions.

 How do I prepare for the simplified trial?